tjmelo/cx-experiences/Node/README.md

 ```

 ### Note
-For security questions, all information about port and status code were allocated inside a `.env`.
-So, it's necessary to create a new file `.env` at the root of application, as bellow:
+For security questions, all information about the port and status code was allocated inside a `.env`.
+So, it's necessary to create a new file `.env` at the root of the application, as below:

 ```bash
 APP_PORT=3000 #port example
 STATUS_CODE=200 #status code example
 ```

-Follow through with the sessions bellow:
+Follow through with the sessions below:

 <details>
-  <summary>Session 1 :zap:</summary>
+  <summary>References Chapter 1</summary>
   <hr />
   <strong>Creating a trivial server</strong>
   <br />